 But the task is ideal for a researcher in Chapman University’s Crean College of Health and Behavioral Sciences whose work centers on the intersection of stress, emotion and health.
-In collaboration with Children’s Hospital of Orange County (CHOC), Assistant Professor Brooke Jenkins is using big data analytics approaches to extract clues from thousands of medical records.
+In collaboration with Children’s Health of Orange County (CHOC), Assistant Professor Brooke Jenkins is using big data analytics approaches to extract clues from thousands of medical records.
 She’s seeking insights on two separate fronts that can be especially stressful in childhood – asthma and pain management.

 Most recently, she has looked at opioid prescribing for children at CHOC.
 When the opioid crisis prompted a shift away from the use of many prescription painkillers, one very important factor in the recalibration did not change.
 Pain.